jundalisay/superb/content/en/research/mohammad/quran/sura-006a.md

 actions.
 They will have a drink of scalding water, and a painful punishment, because they used to disbelieve.

-71. Say, “Shall we invoke besides Allah some- thing that can neither benefit us nor harm us, and turn back on our heels after Allah has guided us; like someone seduced by the devils and confused on earth, who has friends call- ing him to guidance: 'Come to us'?”
+71. Say, “Shall we invoke besides Allah something that can neither benefit us nor harm us, and turn back on our heels after Allah has guided us; like someone seduced by the devils and confused on earth, who has friends call- ing him to guidance: 'Come to us'?”
 Say, “The guidance of Allah is the guidance, and we are